JeremyNixon/neurosity/README.md

 git clone https://github.com/JeremyNixon/neurosity
 cd neurosity
 ```
-and then download the data zip file from this dropbox url:
+and then download the cleaned data zip file from this dropbox url:

 ### macOS and Linux
 ```